jimmoffitt/weather-api-example/README.md

 # weather-api-example
-A demo to illustrate how to go from an API design to implementing (and hosting) it on tinybird...
+A demo to illustrate how to go from an API design to implementing (and hosting) it on Tinybird...

 The main topics here are:
 * Coming up with a design for a single endpoint of an API used to get current and recent weather data.